active-logic/uta/README.md

 NOTICE: *Uta is a Unity integration for the [Howl symbolic notation engine](https://github.com/active-logic/howl).
 Resources related to the CLI and core engine are being migrated; distributions are-self contained (no package/submodule dependencies)*

-Howl is a symbolic notation engine for C# programming.
-Have a look:
+Howl is a symbolic notation engine for C# programming:

 ```
 ㅇ IsEscapedDoubleQuoteInString(ㄹ x, ᆞ i){